Wine and dine in style as you soak up the soothing, soulful sounds of the best jazz nights in Liverpool.

 Jazz nights in Liverpool offer the perfect blend of relaxation and socialising with an uplifting atmosphere.

-So, from exploring charming Hope Street to seeking out the city’s most hidden gems, our Liverpool jazz night guide has got you covered.
+From exploring charming Hope Street to seeking out the city’s most hidden gems, our Liverpool jazz night guide has got you covered.

 The Grapes: Jazz Con Fusion